An absolute Z/2 grading on bordered Heegaard Floer homology: Introduction

 The outline of this paper is as follows.
 Section \ref{backgr} provides a brief introduction to bordered Floer homology.
 Section \ref{closedgr} discusses a grading on the Heegaard Floer homology of closed manifolds, following \cite{dsfh}.
 Section \ref{rel} extends the definitions and results on the relative grading on bordered Floer homology from \cite{dec}.
 Section \ref{abssec} resolves the indeterminacy in the definition of the grading, lifting it to an absolute grading.
 Section \ref{inv} is the proof of Theorem \ref{invariance}.

 \ackn I am grateful to Robert Lipshitz for many inspiring conversations, and for his valuable comments on earlier drafts of this paper.
-I am also thankful to Paolo Ghiggini and Eamonn Tweedy for useful discussions.
+I am also thankful to Paolo Ghiggini, Jonathan Hanselman, and Eamonn Tweedy for useful discussions, and to the referee to helpful comments and corrections.
 A large part of this work was completed during an informal visit at UQAM in Summer 2013; I thank Steve Boyer and Olivier Collin for their hospitality.